Vue Fallthrough Attributes behaviour changes from Vue 2 to Vue 3

 Behaviour in Vue 2 vs Vue 3

 In Vue 2, fallthrough attributes could be overwritten by binding an attribute of the same name.
-However, in Vue 3, fallthrough attributes will consistently be applied, overwriting any explicitly set values.
+However, in Vue 3, fallthrough attributes will consistently be applied, overwriting any explicitly set attributes.

 <script setup>